JainAmisha/laravel-crm-with-wordpress-integration/README.md

 manage.
 Customer profiles will exist inside of the Laravel dashboard adjoined by matching customer profiles on a WordPress website.

+This Laravel Application works along with the WordPress Plugin which you can download from [Here](https://github.com/JainAmisha/wp-plugin-to-import-subscribers-from-laravel-dashboard).

 # Installation Steps